Back when I was walking about Xela, Guatemala years ago…

 And that there is decent enough employment..

-And where living conditions at home look a little bit nicer than the photos above.
+And where living conditions at home look a little bit nicer than the photos in this article here.

 All of that would make anyone happier obviously.